How to report stolen and abandoned supermarket trolleys in Australia

 |For an abandoned trolley belonging to...||Use this online report form:|

-Giving your contact details in the report form is optional and only required if you want to participate in the prize draw.
+Privacy tip: giving your contact details in the report form is optional and only required if you want to participate in the prize draw.
 Otherwise, just fill the trolley details, leave your contact details blank, tick “I accept the Terms and Conditions” and enter the captcha code.

 The reports are forwarded to collection teams around the country.
-The trolley collection teams retrieve the trolleys and return them to the relevant store.
+The trolley collection services retrieve the trolleys and return them to the relevant store.
 Reporting a trolley, which would otherwise have to be replaced, helps reduce waste and costs that otherwise would have been passed onto customers.

 Thank you for your collaboration and care for Australia.